 This was originally commissioned for A Leading Film Website as part of a series they were running on whether the thrill of queueing outside a cinema had been consigned to history by Netflix or something.
 It didn’t make it into the final piece, and judging from what did, I imagine they were looking for a little less contentious and a little more about a big crowd of people singing ‘Star Wars’ to the tune of the Star Wars theme while waiting to see Star Wars.
 Maybe it was a little off-topic in fairness, but even so, it’s hard to avoid the suspicion that even now, A Clockwork Orange has still not shaken off the murky chill of notoriety that surrounded it for far too long.
 Almost as if they felt it was a malenky lomtick sinister.

-I later loaned this reworked version to a website I was a fan of to draw a bit more attention to it, and then reused it in Can’t Help Thinking About Me, in a longer version with much more background on my longstanding moviegoing relationship with the much-missed 051 Cinema.
-In fact there’s a lot more in Can’t Help Thinking About Me about old-skool cinema visits and various hi-jinks, mishaps, and very occasionally about watching the actual film itself.
+I later included this in a longer version with much more background on my longstanding moviegoing relationship with the much-missed 051 Cinema in Can’t Help Thinking About Me.
+In fact there’s a lot more in Can’t Help Thinking About Me about old-skool cinema visits and the various associated hi-jinks, mishaps, snack preferences and very occasionally something about watching the actual film itself.
 You can get Can’t Help Thinking About Me in paperback here or from the Kindle Store here.